 Even with the help from Chris Poole, their former employee better known for Cole and Marmalade, Big Cat Rescue still couldn't close the gap between the Phoenix Dog Program and themselves.

 The second round of voting ended on October 6th at 10:00pm with Big Cat Rescue surprisingly gaining the most amount of votes in the last few remaining hours of the competition, overtaking the Southeast German Shepherd Rescue's Phoenix Dog Program which was leading by nearly 10,000 votes for the majority of second phase.

 There is a cloud of suspicion surrounding Big Cat Rescue's sudden surge in votes.
 Many people, including Southeast German Shepherd Rescue, are questioning whether or not Big Cat Rescue somehow won through the use of underhanded tactics that are against the competition's rules.

 Supporters of the dog rescue quickly wrote to Pet Partners regarding Big Cat Rescue's sudden spike in votes and left numerous comments (that have since been deleted) on their Facebook page calling for an investigation.
 Others, including ourselves and people who follow our Facebook page, left comments with screenshots attached showing Big Cat Rescue's supporters breaking the competition's rules and encouraging others to break them as well.

-One of the rules states that a person can only vote once per day but apparently Big Cat Rescue's supporters thought that meant they could vote multiple times using multiple mobile devices.
+One of the rules states that a person can only vote once per day, but some of Big Cat Rescue's supporters apparently thought that meant they could vote multiple times a day using multiple mobile devices.